holywyvern/hs/README.md

 ### hs/gc (TODO)
 Contains a generic garbage collector.

+### hs/list
+Contains an implementation of a double linked list

 ### hs/map
 Macros to help the creation of maps (dictionaries of key-value pairs)

 ### hs/opcode
 Contains the list of opcodes used by the machine

+### hs/string
+Contains implementations for ASCII/UTF-8 encoded string manipulations

 ### hs/thread
 Contains a simple thread lock/unlock cross platform API.